 Browse by category via the sidebar on the left or choose ‘All Entries’ to see everything!

 I graduated from Reed College in Portland, OR in May 2009, where I majored in anthropology and wrote my senior thesis on cultural bias in standardized tests of literacy.
 As an undergrad, I did a couple of research projects, including one on how visitors decoded my team’s intended messages in a museum exhibit of our own design and another on conceptions of technology at a computer help desk.
 Since then, for nearly three years I did qualitative research professionally, including a study on the Oregon Museum of Science and Industry’s built space and a long-term project on how people develop, implement, and use electronic records in community hospitals throughout the U.S. with POET.
-More recently, I’ve been doing quantitative analysis for Kaiser Permanente Northwest.
+Since 2012, I’ve been doing varied quantitative analysis at Kaiser Permanente Northwest.

 I founded and ran a t-shirt company for several years while in college.